jkru3/digital-garden/content/notes/humanity++.md

 - understand the [[energy contagion|contagiousness of energy]]
 - pursue things you know you have [[passion]] for.
 Explore and commit to things you are not sure if you have [[passion]] for or not, but if you later find a way out of a subject that bores you leave as soon as is convenient
 	- no matter what you are obligated to do by commitment, be consistent with the things you have [[passion]] for
-- you must unbuffer your intellectual and artistic impulses if either is to be explored with enough of a degree of non-seriousness for it to be worthwhile
+- you must un-buffer your intellectual and artistic impulses if either is to be explored with enough of a degree of non-seriousness for it to be worthwhile
 ## 2. learn how to take **agency**
 taking agency is crucial to staying in business and shaping your own values
 - give yourself hope. hope puts you at the doorway of opportunity so you can catch it when it comes in.
 Hope is inner strength.
 You can’t have agency without hope